ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 When the ACP instance is local, you can use the same code described previously.
 However, the effects are slightly different:

-When using the workflow
+When using a workflow
 ~~~~~~~~~~~~~~~~~~~~~~~

-- The input file is still copied to the ``local_working_directory``, but then loaded directly
+- The input file is still copied to the ``local_working_directory``, but then it is loaded
-  into the ACP instance.
+  directly into the ACP instance.
 There is no separate upload step.
-- The output files are directly stored in the ``local_working_directory``.
+- The output files are stored in the ``local_working_directory`` by default.

 When using manual upload and download
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- The :meth:`.upload_file` method has no effect, and simply returns the input file path.
+- The :meth:`.upload_file` method has no effect and simply returns the input file path.
-- The :meth:`.download_file` method copies the file to the specified ``local_path``, unless ``remote_filename`` and ``local_path`` are the same.
-In that case, nothing is done.
+- The :meth:`.download_file` method copies the file to the specified ``local_path`` if the ``local_path`` and ``remote_filename`` are not the same.

 .. hint::

     Even when they have no effect, it is good practice to include the upload and download steps in your code.
-In this way, the same code can be used for both local and remote ACP instances.
+That way, both local and remote ACP instances can use it.

 .. doctest::